swcarpentry/python-novice-gapminder/episodes/03-types-conversion.md

 > > 2.
 Floating point, since fractional days are required
 > > 3.
 Character string if serial number contains letters and numbers, otherwise integer if the serial number consists only of numerals
 > > 4.
 This will vary!
 How do you define a specimen's age? whole days since collection (integer)? date and time (string)?
 > > 5.
-Choose floating point to represent population as large aggreates (eg millions), or integer to represent population in units of individuals.
+Choose floating point to represent population as large aggregates (eg millions), or integer to represent population in units of individuals.
 > > 6.
 Floating point number, since an average is likely to have a fractional part.
 > >
 > > {: .output}